ethanbass/Protocols/leaf_phosphorus_assay.md

-##### Leaf phosphorus assay protocol
-(adapted from "Improving the stability of the malachite green method for the determination of phosphate using Pluronic F68" [@martinezgache2020]).
+**Leaf phosphorus assay protocol** (adapted from *Improving the stability of the malachite green method for the determination of phosphate using Pluronic F68* (Martínez Gache et al. [2020](https://www.sciencedirect.com/science/article/abs/pii/S000326972030213X)).

 #### Materials:
 ##### Reagents: